The Macheesmo Taco Seasoning

 Man were they good.

 The taco shell thing is just a bonus.
-This post is really about the seasoning.
+This post is really about the Homemade Taco Seasoning.
 Give it a shot and get creative with it.
 I’ve used it as a rub for steaks and put it on all kinds of stuff that I use for Tex-Mex goods.

 It’s very all-purpose and deserves a spot in your pantry!